History & Heritage

 Concierge & Services

-Daily housekeeping and turndown deserve mention because they embody a certain idea of care.
-In the best houses, these are not merely maintenance functions; they are part of the gentle dramaturgy of the stay.
-One leaves the room and returns to find it restored to clarity, freshness and order.
-In the evening, preparation for the night creates a more enveloping mood.
-Such repeated, quiet gestures create a precious sense of continuity.
+Daily housekeeping and turndown service embody a certain philosophy of care.
+One leaves the room, returns, and finds the space restored to its cleanliness, freshness, and order.
+In the evening, the preparation for the night creates a different, more enveloping atmosphere.
+These silent gestures foster a sense of continuity that is highly precious.

 The Shizuoka Way of Life